Next Application Deadline October 15 Apply Now

-Launch your career in the $60 billion language services industry with a master’s from one of the world’s leading graduate schools for translation and interpretation.
+Launch your career in the $70 billion language services industry with a master’s from one of the world’s leading graduate schools for translation and interpretation.
+This program is no longer accepting two-year students but will accept a final cohort of Accelerated Entry students in spring 2026.

 Our translation and interpretation master’s degrees prepare you for exciting careers as freelance or in-house language professionals at organizations like the United Nations, the U.S. State Department, the Stanford Healthcare network, and a range of NGOs and private companies around the world.